The Best of Me (Mya song): Commercial performance

 In the United States, The Best of Me made its debut at number eighty-five on Billboard Hot 100 issue dated week of April 15, 2000.
 It reached its peak at number fifty issue dated week of May 20, 2000.
 In total, the song spent 17 consecutive weeks on the chart.
 It was Harrison's first single to miss the coveted pop Top 40.
 The Best of Me performed better on Hot R&B/Hip-Hop Singles & Tracks chart debuting at number seventy issue dated week of April 1, 2000.
 It ascended from 70-40 in its second week issue dated week of April 8, 2000.
 The song continued to soar up the chart ascending from 40-27 issue dated week of April 15, 2000.
 It reached its peak at number fourteen issue dated week of May 20, 2000.
 It became Harrison's fourth consecutive Top 40 (solo) sixth overall hit on that chart.

 The Best of Me crossed-over onto international markets.
 In Netherlands, it debuted and peaked at number seventy-five during the week of August 29, 2001.
 It debuted and peaked at number sixty-four during the week of July 23, 2000 on Switzerland's Top 75 Singles chart.
 It spent a total of 8 consecutive weeks on that chart.
 It reached the Top 40 in Germany; peaking at number twenty-six.

 Music video

 A music video for "The Best of Me" was directed by Chris Robinson.
 The clip starts with Mýa practicing a dance routine to an instrumental version of DMX's "Good Girls, Bad Guys" (1999) alongside two female dancers in a dance studio.
 Next to Jadakiss, Styles P and Sheek Louch from his group The Lox co-star, with actress LaNease Adams and entertainer Christina Milian also appearing in the clip, portraying Mýa's friends.
 The video was serviced to video outlets on March 6, 2000 before a commercial release date was determined. and premiered four days later on MTV's countdown show TRL.

+Live performances

+On April 17, 2000, Mya performed "The Best of Me" with Jadakiss on MTV's House of Style.
+On May 29, 2000, she performed at the 2000 World Music Awards.